Easy to Difficult Bible Trivia Quiz

 Answer C: Anna.

-Anna lived her entire life in the temple.
+Anna was a devout believer who lived her entire life in the temple.

 She was a widow and a prophetess.